Chris Combs (tight end)

 Christopher Allen Combs (born March 17, 1958) is an American former professional football player who was a tight end in the National Football League (NFL) for two seasons.
-He played college football at New Mexico and was selected by the Houston Oilers in the fourth round of the 1980 NFL draft.
+He played college football for the New Mexico Lobos and was selected by the Houston Oilers in the fourth round of the 1980 NFL draft.

 College career

-Combs played at New Mexico for four seasons, from 1976 to 1979.
+Combs played at the University of New Mexico for four seasons, from 1976 to 1979.
 In his junior season, Combs caught 21 passes, tied for the most among Lobos receivers that year.
 Combs caught 54 passes for 860 yards and 11 touchdowns over the course of his collegiate career.